 Lee Bidgood- Assistant Professor, Band Director - Bluegrass Band, Individual Instruction - Mandolin.

-Lee has performed on mandolin and fiddle with North Carolina bands the Steep Canyon Rangers and Big Fat Gap and studied viola da gamba with Brent Wissick.
-In the Czech Republic he has toured and recorded with Roll's Boys and performed with other bands including G-Runs and Roses and Reliéf.
+Lee has performaed on mandollin and fiddle with North Carolina bands the Steep Canyon Rangers and Big Fat Gap and on viola da gamba and baroque strings with amateur and professional early music groups.
+He has toured internationally and recorded with Roll's Boys and performed with other Czech bands including G-Runs and Roses and Reliéf.
+At ETSU Lee has taught "Bluegrass History I-II," "Survey of Contemporary Bluegrass," "Bluegrass and America's Music," "Ethnomusicology in Appalachia," as well as two study abroad courses.

 Brandon Green- Lecturer, Band Director- Bluegrass Band, Individual Instruction- Banjo, Dobro, and Mandolin.